 What is a Concept Car or Prototype?

-The Concept Car is one of the most important design stages of designing and developing the new cars.
+The Concept Car or prototype is one of the most important design stages of designing and developing the new cars.
 It is the fundamental idea or the very basic structure of the car when it still sits on the drawing board.
-Most manufacturers have departments with dedicated teams that work on a concept car.
+Most manufacturers have departments with dedicated teams that work on a concept vehicle.
 The ’concept car’ is the preliminary stage of the final product.
 In other words, it gives insights into the actual car to be launched in the future.

 A concept car could be a designer's or manufacturer’s idea about how the actual car would be in terms of design, looks, and appearance.
 It also decides what type of car it will be such as a Sedan, a Hatchback, a Coupe, an SUV or MPV etc. Thus, it narrows down the scope of work for the designers and pre-production teams.
 These days, many freelance designers and start-ups around the world work on the concepts and publish their work on social media.

 Concept Car: Evolution

 Earlier, the concept cars were used to be the wooden structures (or at times, the sheet-metal models), which showcased only how the car will look.
 They did not specify much of the main provisions such as the power-train and other bits of the car.
 Nowadays, the concepts got glamorous and are mostly complete in every aspect.
 They are more popular than ever before.
 This is mainly because they are futuristic.
 Also, they give an idea of what to expect in the coming years.